-- All courses must be based on the relevant RCOG curriculum at the appropriate level.
+- All courses support the RCOG curriculum at the appropriate level.

 - The franchised organisation, course content and method of delivery must be approved in advance by the RCOG.

-- The course faculty must consist of RCOG Fellows/Members or trainers approved by the RCOG.
+- The course faculty must consist of trainers approved by the RCOG.